abhilashkrishnan/berlin-framework/README.md

 ```
 Dependency Injection
-IoC Container
+Inversion of Control (IoC) Container
+Singleton and Prototype beans
 Auto-wiring beans by Type and Name
-Singleton and Prototype beans
 Http POST and GET request support
 JSON request and response auto mapping
 ```